VLOOKUP from Excel using Python and Streamlit

 streamlit run main.py

-If you are in right place in the terminal, it will open automatically in the browser.
+If you are in the right place in the terminal, it will open automatically in the browser.
 It should look like this:

 In the top right corner, you have some additional options.
 When you change something in the code, there will be an open possibility to rerun the Streamlit page or you can press R as a shortcut.